aiafrasinei/bapl_final_project/README.md

 Accessing stack elements from variables:

     test_s = "$default'tos"
+    The variable will receive the data from the default stack (tos = top of stack)

     test_n = "$default'1"
+    Varibale will receive the data from default stack index 1

 In this section, describe the new features or changes that you have added to the programming language.
 This should include: